divergentscott/conan-libigl/README.md

 ### commit_id

-This option controls which commit is used to produces the package, by default it is the **current HEAD**.
+This option exists only for the **git** version of this package, and it controls which commit is used to build the package; the default is the **current HEAD**.